 The discount rate is a single rate that reflects the long-term expected rate of return on the market value of assets to the extent those assets plus future contributions in excess of the normal costs are sufficient to pay projected benefits, and a 20 year tax-exempt, high quality general obligation municipal bond yield or index rate to the extent that assets and future contributions are not sufficient.
-Because the Plan is projected to be solvent, the discount rate for purposes of calculating liabilities is equal to the expected long-term expected rate of return on plan assets at the measurement date.
-At June 30, 2016, the discount rate was 6.5%, the same as the prior year.
+Because the Plan is projected long-term expected rate of return on plan assets at the measurement dates.
+At June 30, 2017, the discount rate was 6.5%, the same as the prior year.
 Contributions are assumed to be at the actuarially determined amounts.